thepracticaldba/thepracticaldba/README.md

 Hi, I´m Ankur.
 I´m a Computer Engineer with +16 years of experience in DataPlatform.
 I´m a Microsoft Certified Azure Database Administrator and Data Engineer currently working as Senior Cloud DBA.
-I´m mainly involved in database optimization, building various data solutions focusing both on transactional and analytical workloads.
+I´m mainly involved in database optimization and building various data solutions focusing both on transactional and analytical workloads.

 🌱 My current learning areas are Azure Artificial Intelligence and Machine Learning.